 Mark welcomes you to his studio in Amsterdam-Oost.
 During the first 1.5 hour he will demonstrate his kinetic installations including Markrokosmos, a complex kinetic glass marble machine measuring 300x300x250cm.
 A simplified replica of this piece can be seen in the Hollywood movie Fracture (2007), as symbolic hobby object of Anthony Hopkins.
 During the second part of the tour Mark will talk about ‘The role of kinetic work in a digital age’.
-He will also introduce you to the work of some estimated contemporary kinetic artists.
+He will also introduce you to the work of some esteemed contemporary kinetic artists.
 This talk will be accompanied by film material and whilst enjoying some typical Dutch ‘snacks’.
 Mark invites you to take part in the discussion about rolling ball sculptures.
 Curious?
 Take a look at this interview with Mark.

 What Do You Get

-- First hands-on experience with the artist
+- Hands-on experience with the artist

 - Information on how the kinetic art connects with the digital world

 - Entrance fee Studio